StoreDot: Germanium batteries

-The company was developing germanium-based batteries by 2017, citing graphite-free batteries and an electric vehicle battery that fully charges in five minutes.
-It raised another 62 million dollars by the end of 2017, expecting "millions of cars" to be equipped with its electric vehicle battery by 2020.
+The company was developing germanium-based batteries by 2017, citing graphite-free batteries and an electric vehicle battery that fully charges in five minutes, expecting "millions of cars" to be equipped with its electric vehicle battery by 2020.
 The company announced in 2018 that its mobile phone battery would be commercially available by 2019, and that it had plans to build a battery factory in the United States by 2022.
 In 2019 it announced the commercialization of a 168-cell germanium-tin battery for electric scooters, and stated that its mobile phone products would be commercially available in late 2020 and the scooter battery would be commercially available in 2021.
 The company's CEO said its electric car battery would have ten times as many cells as the scooter battery, charge fast enough to add 300 miles of range in under five minutes, and have a cooling system; and that its batteries did not degrade.

+A 2019 peer-reviewed study concluded that the company's claimed battery capabilities have no basis in published, peer-reviewed literature, and listed its unreleased products.
+Science journalist John Timmer could not identify in 2021 any published research about the company's germanium battery technology.

 Silicon batteries

-The company started developing silicon-based batteries in 2019 and ceased development of its germanium-based batteries in 2020.
+The company started promoting its silicon-based batteries in 2019 and ceased development of its germanium-based batteries in 2020.
 The company sent germanium sample batteries to manufacturers in place of silicon sample batteries.
 The company's CEO said the germanium batteries were only developed as proof-of-concept, were only meant to be sold in small quantities, and that they were never released because they weren't sufficiently differentiated from the rest of the market.
-In March 2022 the CEO said a battery capable of adding 100 miles of range in 5 minutes of charging would be available in 2024.

-Peer review

-The company acknowledged in 2015 that its scientific claims have not been peer-reviewed.
-A 2019 peer-reviewed study concluded that the company's claimed capabilities have no basis in published, peer-reviewed literature, and listed its unreleased products.
-Science journalist John Timmer could not identify in 2021 any published research about the company's battery technology.

-Valuation
+Group14 Technologies has developed silicon nanoparticles called SCC55 which allow lithium-silicon batteries to charge from 10% to 80% state-of-charge in 10 minutes.
+StoreDot tested the material for use in their silicon batteries.
+As of 2023, the company is looking for suppliers capable of manufacturing thousands of tonnes of this material, which is critical for their business.
+The battery cells have a sponge-like carbon electrode imbued with silicon nanoparticles that react with the lithium ions, keeping the silicon's expansion within the carbon "sponge".

+The company announced in November 2021 that it aims to achieve mass-manufacturing in 2024 of its silicon batteries, having pouch-cell samples produced by its manufacturing partner EVE Energy sent to be tested by global car makers.
+The company announced in 2023 that its batteries will be commercially available in VinFast vehicles in 2025.
+StoreDot demonstrated its batteries in a prototype Polestar 5 sedan in 2024, however the 2025 model will not debut with StoreDot batteries but with batteries developed and manufactured by SK On.
+As of October 2024, StoreDot batteries are still in the testing phase and they have not been incorporated into any upcoming vehicle platforms.